AshbelBenjamin/Coding-Practice/README.md

-# Coding Practice move mouse to the right to make stars move faster
+# Coding Practice Left click with mouse to activate the animation